Exemption based on VAT

 Service Delivery Activity

-- The turnover of thecalendar year preceding (N−1) is less than or equal to €37,500.
+• The turnover of thecalendar year preceding (N−1) is less than or equal to €37,500 (VAT-based exemption threshold)

-- The turnover of the current calendar year (N) is less than or equal to €41,250.
+• The turnover of the current calendar year (N) is less than or equal to €41,250 (threshold increased of the VAT-based exemption)

 Example :

-A company has a turnover of €24,000 in 2024.
-The basic turnover threshold not to be exceeded is €37,500 thus, it can benefit from the exemption on the basis of VAT.
+A company has a turnover of €24,000 in 2025.
+The basic turnover threshold not to be exceeded is €37,500, it may continue to benefit from the VAT exemption in 2026.

-Professional activity (except lawyer)
+Liberal activity (except lawyer)

 In order to benefit from the VAT exemption, the company must be in one of the following situations:

-- The turnover of the current calendar year (N) is less than or equal to €41,250.
+• The turnover of the current calendar year (N) is less than or equal to €41,250 (threshold increased of the VAT-based exemption)

 Example :

-A company has a turnover of €24,000 in 2024.
-The basic turnover threshold not to be exceeded is €37,500 thus, it can benefit from the exemption on the basis of VAT.
+A company has a turnover of €24,000 in 2025.
+The basic turnover threshold not to be exceeded is €37,500, it may continue to benefit from the VAT exemption in 2026.

 Lawyer